-The OT network needs to be highly secured, but… Lots of users on the IT network want access to OT to do their jobs!
+The OT network needs to be highly secured, but… Many users on the IT network are dreaming to get access granted to OT to make their job easier!

 Most industrial organizations start by deploying firewalls between IT and OT networks.
-However, there are problems with firewalls.
+However, such strategy creates new problems.

 Enter data diodes.
-They promise total security from any attacks from the IT into the OT network.
+They promise total security from any attack from the IT to the OT network.
 But they also completely cut off any interactive access with OT applications, databases and protocols.

 Some databases can be replicated to the IT network, where they can be used.
 But many applications, and most protocols, can’t be “replicated”.

-Is there any way that you can secure your OT network, yet still allow interactive access to applications, databases and protocols?
+Is there any way you can secure your OT network, while granting access to applications, databases and protocols?